 When faced with a problem, which is better:

-Better problem solving involves getting out of the office; standing, walking, or laying down.
+Better problem-solving involves getting out of the office, standing, walking, or lying down.
 It could include nature, exercise, or closing our eyes.
-Food, color, sound and textures could also stimulate creative solutions.
+Food, color, sound, and textures could also stimulate creative solutions.

 Sitting at a workstation doesn't equal working hard.
 Stand up, get out.
 Problem solved.